nomeata/haskell-via-sokoban/03-polymorphism.md

 ```

 The final bit we need to change, before we can put everything together, is to
-actually have an `Activity` that represents the basic sokoban game:
+actually have an `Activity` that represents the basic Sokoban game:
 ```haskell
 sokoban :: Activity State
 sokoban = Activity initialState handleEvent2 drawState2